aar9nk/final-project-JWD4/task-4/README.md

 2. Add `<div class="valid-feedback">` and `<div class="invalid-feedback">` in each of your form inputs with a message to the user.
 3. Depending on if the input is valid or invalid, we can add or remove the class to the corrosponding input.
 We can use:
  `newTaskNameInput.classList.remove('is-valid');` together with
 `newTaskNameInput.classList.add('is-invalid');`  and Bootstrap will take care of showing an invalid input message.
-Try out the opposite for a valid message!
+Try the opposite logic for a valid message!

 ### Bonus step: Date validation